 Living in the collective imaginations of local writers and artists of all mediums, the Black Shuck legend still influences the works produced here and continually attracts visitors to this unique and wonderful town.

-The festival was established in 2022 to reclaim the legend, and the date, for the town of Bungay.See the 2022 festival
+The festival was established in 2022 to reclaim the legend, and the date, for the town of Bungay.See previous years festival